bkci/citrix_xenserver_patcher/README.md

 * Run the patcher, and follow the prompts :)

+## Citrix Account Login
+As of patch XS65ESP1046, Citrix appears to be requiring an account login.
+This version will support authenticating against the Citrix site and then downloading patches.
+Login credentials can be set on the command line or placed permanently within the patcher.py file.
+The user variables are cuser and cpass.

 ## A Note On Exclusions
 Exclusions are necessary, particularly when Citrix release a Service Pack update which combines previously released patches (be sure to check the "to-be-installed" list for any "SP" patches, and report them if they're new!)